PartiallyFrozen/ComfyUI-Breakout-Window/README.md

   Outputs text (String).
 Hook this into a CLIP Text Encode node to control your positive or negative prompts directly from the breakout window.
 Rendered as a multi-line text area.

 💡 **Pro-Tip:** Every control node has a `control_name` input.
 Whatever you type here (e.g., "Positive Prompt" or "CFG Scale") is exactly what will be displayed as the label in your breakout window!

-## ✨ Features

-* **In-App Floating Panel:** A sleek, draggable overlay that lives inside your ComfyUI window.
-Perfect for keeping an eye on your outputs while scrolling around a massive workflow.
-* **External Monitor Support:** Spawns a dedicated, detached browser window.
-Drag it to your second monitor, make it fullscreen, and watch your images roll in.
-* **Modern V1 UI Integration:** Adds a custom "Displays" tab right into the new ComfyUI sidebar for easy access to your breakout windows.
-* **Smart App Detection:** Automatically detects whether you are running ComfyUI in a Web Browser or the official Electron Desktop App, gracefully disabling the multi-monitor feature in Electron to prevent OS errors.

 ## 🚀 Installation